simongoricar/Nano/README.md

 !cats - cuz they are cute
 !kappa - kappa
 ```
-Please dont be offended, you can change it :P
+Plz dont be offended, you can change the commands :P
 **1.4** - TO-DO:
 ```
 !votestart